KamaZz/laratrust/docs/docs/6.x/installation.md

 php artisan laratrust:setup
 ```

-This command will generate the migrations, create the `Role` and `Permission` models (if you are using the teams feature it will also create a `Team` model) and will add the trait to the configured user models.
+This command will generate the migrations, create the `Group` and `Permission` models (if you are using the teams feature it will also create a `Team` model) and will add the trait to the configured user models.

 4. Dump the autoloader:
 ```bash